-- Evaluate the patient’s suitability for anaesthetic
+- Evaluate the patients suitability for undergoing anaesthetic and surgery

-- Optimise health before surgery
+- Optimise their health before surgery

 - Reduce peri and post-operative complications

-- Reduce length of stay
+- Reduce length of stay in hospital

 A visit to the Surgical Pre-Assessment Clinic can include:

-- The appropriate pre-operative investigations are carried out (e.g. ECG, blood tests, urine test, x-rays, MRSA screening)
+- The appropriate pre-operative investigations are carried out (e.g. ECG, blood tests, urine test, x-rays, MRSA screening).

 - Relevant education in relation to the upcoming surgery; from admission to discharge including pre-operative optimisation.